sid-s1/Project-2/README.md

    - `CREATE DATABASE my_db`
 5. Set up the database on your local machine using the provided "schema.sql" file:
    - `psql my_db < sampleProjectFolder/schema.sql`
+6. Create a virtual environment.
+Go to your project folder and then:
+   - `python3 -m venv venv`
+7. To start your virtual environment:
+   - `source venv/bin/activate`
+8. To run app on your local machine:
+   - `python3 app.py`
+9. Based on the default port you've set, you will be able to view the app.
+For me, I had to enter the following in my browser:
+    - `localhost:5000`

 ## Database Design